17tmh/grover_test/README.md

 ## TODO

-- Automate the manual part in `Container.json`
+- Automate the manual adjustments in `Container.json`